-2.1 This report sets out the Accounting Policies which it is proposed to adopt in respect of the 2016/17 Statement of Accounts for consideration by the Audit and Corporate Governance Scrutiny Committee.
+2.1 This report sets out the Accounting Policies which it is proposed to adopt in respect of the 2018/19 Statement of Accounts for consideration by the Audit and Corporate Governance Scrutiny Committee.
 Given that the policies adopted have a significant influence upon the Accounting Statements it is important that these are given appropriate consideration at the outset of the preparation of the Statement of Accounts.
 This helps ensure that they are applied consistently in the preparation of the Accounts.
-The Policies which are recommended for adoption are in line with those that were used in the previous financial year (2015/16) with only one amendment; accounting for costs relating to overheads and support services.
+The Policies which are recommended for adoption are in line with those that were used in the previous financial year (2017/18).